Yunhan0816/InRainbows/README.md

 To solve the problem of social isolation, denial from the self and the family, we believe it is crucial for the LGBTQ+ youth to have an easy way of finding peer support and professional counselors to connect with.

 ### Pivot and Insights
 Originally, our MVP is to build a web app for LGBT youths to access nearby therapists that are LGBT specialized.
 From user testing and interviewing, we found out that finance is a crucial part of finding the therapist.
 Therefore, we added insurance, payment method, and other preferences filters to our website.
-We also found that peer support was vital to creating an overall positive experience and mental health journey.
+We also found that peer support was vital to creating an overall positive experience and mental health journey. <br>

 User Login was another original feature we had planned to implement at first but decided not to.
 We found that the login feature could be a risk, as our audience is unique in that their personal information is particularly sensitive and might not feel entirely comfortable with providing personal information.

-### Ethics Audit
+## Ethics Audit
-Potential risks in future implementation:
+**Potential risks in future implementation**: <br>
-If we are planning to implement an optional login feature, we have to make sure the user’s personal information is under protection:
+If we are planning to implement an optional login feature, we have to make sure the user’s personal information is under protection. <br>
-We will also need to have a Fair Processing Policy that explains why we will take data from our users and how we are going to be using it (in layman’s terms)
+We will also need to have a Fair Processing Policy that explains why we will take data from our users and how we are going to be using it.

-### Project Member:
+## Project Member:
-Tech: Hannah (Yunhan) Huang (CS 2021), Zhenghui Wang (CS 2022)<br>
+**Tech**: Hannah (Yunhan) Huang (CS 2021), Zhenghui Wang (CS 2022)<br>
-UX Design: Emme Enojado (Neuroscience & Visual Art 2021)
+**UX Design**: Emme Enojado (Neuroscience & Visual Art 2021)